h2non/rocky/README.md

 This was introduced in order to achieve in a more responsive way multiple traffic flows in the specific scope and behavior nature of a programmatic HTTP proxy with traffic replay.

-Those flows are intrinsicly correlated but might be handled in a completely different way.
+Those flows are intrinsically correlated but might be handled in a completely different way.
 The goal is to allowing you to handle them accordingly, acting in the middle of those phases to augment some functionality or react to some event with better accuracy.

 **Supported types of middleware**: